HistoricBridges.org Menu:

 View Archived National Bridge Inventory Report - Has Additional Details and Evaluation

-This historic bridge is being replaced by PennDOT and will be demolished!
+This historic bridge was demolished and replaced by PennDOT in 2011!

 This bridge is an attractive example of a 1930s standard plan truss bridge in Pennsylvania.
 The bridge is quite skewed, which adds to the interest of the structure.
 The bridge has not been properly maintained, and the sidewalk has deteriorated severely.
 This bridge is yet another example of how improper attention to maintenance has resulted in the loss of fiscal efficiency, but more importantly, this results in the loss of historic structures that could otherwise continue to be beautiful and functional parts of this country's transportation infrastructure.